Mount Hotham Alpine Resort: Ownership and operation

 The land of the resort is operated by Alpine Resorts Victoria, the statutory authority, and the skifields and lift infrastructure are operated by Vail Resorts (leaseholder), who purchased the Mount Hotham Skiing Company from Merlin Entertainments.
 Vail Resorts' operating company is Mount Hotham Skiing Company (MHSC), that was granted a lease from the Government of Victoria via the Mt Hotham Resort Management Board.
 A subsidiary company of MHSC operates the Mount Hotham Airport.

-Visiting in Winter

-During the declared snow season (usually from the King's Birthday long weekend in June till the first weekend in October), it is a legal requirement to carry diamond pattern wheel chains and fit them if directed.
-There are penalties for not doing so.
-The steep and exposed portions of the Great Alpine Road between Harrietville and Hotham Heights means that in some conditions, vehicles (particularly two wheel drive vehicles) are not able to travel safely without these wheel chains.

-Visitors also need to purchase a Resort Entry permit to enter the resort during winter.
-The resort entry fee contributes to essential services for guests around the mountain, including ski patrol, the free village buses, snow clearing of car parks in the village, waste management and environmental initiatives.

 Winter sports

-Most of the skiing and snowboarding is based on one side of a large valley, and the area connects to the Bogong High Plains.
-Hotham features 320 ha of ski area including 35 km of tree-lined cross-country trails and a network of fourteen lifts.
+Hotham has 320 ha of ski area including 35 km of cross-country trails and a network of fourteen lifts.

 The longest run at Hotham is 2.5 km.
-The resort features an abundance of runs for skiers and boarders of all standards from beginners (20%) to intermediates (40%) and advanced (40%).
+The resort includes runs for skiers and boarders of all standards.

 The resort is home to one of Australia's most difficult runs, the steep Mary's Slide.
-It is also home to Australia's only biathlon range.
+It is also home to Australia's only biathlon range, which is used for professional competition and training, including by Australian Olympian Darcie Morton.

-Lifts

-As of 2023 winter, the following ski lifts are in operation:
+Summer activities